iandennismiller/blackboard-scantron-bridge/docs/Usage.md

 ### Create destination column for grades in Blackboard

+See the [Blackboard Guide](Blackboard.md) for a detailed walkthrough of the Blackboard Process.

 In Blackboard Grade Center, create a column for the exam.

 - Choose name ("Midterm")